maciakl/gopher/README.md

     Subcommands:
       init <string>
-            bootstrap a new project with a given <string> name or url make
+            bootstrap a new project with a given <string> name or url make <target>
-            build the project using a Makefile, falle back on wrap wrap
+            build the project using a Makefile, fall back on release if no Makefile is present release
             build the project for windows, linux and mac, then and zip the binaries scoop
             generate a Scoop.sh manifest file for the project